- Pelvic Pain Pictures Slideshow

 Inguinal hernia repair is one of the most common surgical procedures performed in the U.S. with almost a million operations occurring each year.
 Most abdominal wall hernias are repaired electively when the health of the patient can be maximized to decrease the risk of both the surgery and the anesthetic.

-The inguinal hernia surgery may be performed by laparoscope or by an open procedure called a herniorrhaphy, where the surgeon directly repairs the hernia through an incision in the abdominal wall.
+A doctor may perform inguinal hernia surgery by laparoscope or by an open procedure called a herniorrhaphy, where the surgeon directly repairs the hernia through an incision in the abdominal wall.
 The type of operation depends upon the clinical situation and the urgency of surgery and the decision is made by the surgeon tailored to that specific patient.

 Other abdominal wall hernias can similarly be repaired to strengthen the defect in the abdominal wall and decrease the complication risk of bowel incarceration and strangulation.

 Sliding hiatal hernias may be treated surgically to place the stomach back into the abdominal cavity and to strengthen the gastroesophageal junction.
-However, surgery is not routinely done because most symptoms are due to GERD.
-Medications, diet, lifestyle changes, and weight loss may help control symptoms and minimize the need for surgery.
+However, doctors do not routinely perform surgery because most symptoms are due to GERD.
+Medications,diet, lifestyle changes, and weight loss may help control symptoms and minimize the need for surgery.